SR3MM

-SR3MM is the third studio album by American hip hop duo Rae Sremmurd.
-It was released on May 4, 2018, by Ear Drummer Records and Interscope Records.
-The triple album also includes the debut solo studio albums by each of the duo, Swaecation by Swae Lee and Jxmtro by Slim Jxmmi.
-The album features guest appearances by Juicy J, Travis Scott, Future, Pharrell, Young Thug, The Weeknd and Zoë Kravitz, among others.
+SR3MM is the third studio album by American hip-hop duo Rae Sremmurd.
+Released on May 4, 2018, by Ear Drummer Records and Interscope Records, it serves as a triple album, including the debut solo studio albums by both members, Swaecation by Swae Lee and Jxmtro by Slim Jxmmi.
+The album features various guest appearances: SR3MM features Juicy J, Travis Scott, Future, and the Weeknd, Swaecation features Young Thug, and Jxmtro features Pharrell Williams, Trouble, Zoë Kravitz, and Riff 3x.

 SR3MM was supported by eight singles: "Perplexing Pegasus", "T'd Up", "Powerglide" and "Close" for SR3MM; "Hurt to Look" and "Guatemala" for Swaecation; and "Brxnks Truck" and "Chanel" for Jxmtro.
 The album received generally positive reviews from critics and debuted at number six on the US Billboard 200, with 57,000 album-equivalent units in its first week.

 Background

-In early 2018, Rae Sremmurd and Mike Will Made It announced that Swae Lee and Slim Jxmmi would release their solo albums—Swaecation and Jxmtroduction—in the same package with an album by the duo, as a triple album package called SR3MM.
+In early 2018, Rae Sremmurd and Mike Will Made It announced that Swae Lee and Slim Jxmmi would release their solo albums—Swaecation and Jxmtro—in the same package with an album by the duo, as a triple album package called SR3MM.